bug400/NOSBE712/disks/README.md

 ###### Disk Image Directory

-This directory contains the disk images for the build and the production system in separate subdirectories.
+This directory contains the disk images for the unconf, build and the production system in separate subdirectories.